-KTM sport motorcycles are designed and constructed to meet the normal demands of regular road operation but not for use on race courses or offroad.
+KTM sport motorcycles are designed and constructed to meet the normal demands of regular road operation and also for use on race courses, but not for offroad use.

 The motorcycle is only authorized for operation on public roads in the homologated version.